How to make a program portable the hacker way (the hardest way/the fun way)

 HRESULT SHGetFolderPath(_In_ HWND hwndOwner, _In_ int nFolder, _In_ HANDLE hToken, _In_ DWORD dwFlags, _Out_ LPTSTR pszPath);

-In this case the Value 1A passed as dwFlags parameter means CSIDL_APPDATA <user name>\AppData\Roaming in windows 8, and this is the basic path found in the second step that we must replace with the current directory
+In this case the value 1A passed as dwFlags parameter means CSIDL_APPDATA <user name>\AppData\Roaming in Windows 8, and this is the basic path found in the second step that we must replace with the current directory.

-The second CALL seems suspiciously like a sprintf that concatenate the 2 input string: “C:\Users\<username>\AppData\Roaming” and “Braid” with a “\” in the middle
+The second CALL seems suspiciously like a sprintf that concatenates the 2 input strings: “C:\Users\<username>\AppData\Roaming” and “Braid” with a “\” in the middle.

 Use windowed mode